APC Beekeepers Producers' Committee

 In addition to the annual APC FFS charge, WA beekeepers also need to register a hive brand with the Department of Primary Industries and Regional Development (DPIRD).
 As of 2013, registration of hives is for a three year period.
 Beekeepers are required to re-register their hive brand every third year, on the anniversary date of the first registration.
 Beekeepers Registration Fees are set at the beginning of each financial year.

-Once registered beekeepers are issued with a licence and brand identification which must be produced n all beekeeping equipment.
-Beekeepers also received a certificate of registration in the form of a card (similar to a credit card).
-The card will include details of
+Once registered beekeepers are issued with a licence and brand identification which must be produced on all beekeeping equipment.
+Beekeepers also receive a certificate of registration in the form of a card (similar to a credit card).
+The card includes the following details:

 Costs of registering can be obtained from the DPIRD website at 'Becoming a beekeeper'.
 Further enquiries and application forms can be downloaded or obtained from the Brands office (Bunbury) on (08) 9780 6100.